The Mathematical Symbol "Less-Than or Equal To (≤)"

 The "Less-Than or Equal To" Symbol (≤): Defining Mathematical Boundaries

 Mathematics provides a rich tapestry of symbols allowing for precise communication of ideas.
 Among these symbols, the ≤ sign, denoting "Less-Than or Equal To," stands out as a fundamental tool for expressing mathematical relationships.
-In this article, we'll explore the usage and significance of this ubiquitous symbol.
+This lesson covers the usage and significance of this common symbol.

 Grasping the ≤ Symbol